Chris Rath: Political career

 Rath joined the Young Liberals in 2006 in Wollongong.
-Since then, he had served in a number of roles in the state branch of the Liberal Party, including as a member of the state executive 2015 to 2022 and as the Urban Vice-President from 2019 to 2022.
+While attending the University of Sydney, he co-founded the University of Sydney Conservative Club.
+Since then, he served in a number of roles within the NSW Division of the Liberal Party of Australia, including as a member of its state executive from 2015 to 2022 and as the Urban Vice-President from 2019 to 2022.